innolitics/rdm/rdm/init_files/documents/software_plan.md

 4. **Reporting Test Failures**

     Any test failures shall be recorded as problem reports [[62304:5.6.8 62304:5.7.4.d]].
 See the [prepare problem report activity](#prepare-problem-report) for details [[62304:5.7.2]].
-If any change requests are implemented in response to these problem reports, the tests must be re-run [[62304:5.7.3.a 62304:5.7.3.b]].
+If any merge requests are implemented in response to these problem reports, the tests must be re-run [[62304:5.7.3.a 62304:5.7.3.b]].
 If it is deemed unnecessary to re-run some of the tests, the justification as to why shall be included in the test record [[62304:5.7.3.c note that the risk management activities for (c) will be handled as part of the unit implementation and testing activity]].

 5. **Completing the Test Record**